inyCation/contactUsPageInPHP/README.md

 - Username: admin
 - Password: admin@123

 Kindly acknowledge that due to the rapid development of this project, the Admin Panel's functionalities may not be fully functional or may exhibit incompleteness.
 Specifically, certain features such as deleting contact form submissions may not be entirely implemented at this stage.
-This project serves as a rudimentary demonstration of PHP and MySQL integration, intended primarily for educational purposes.
+This project serves as a rudimentary demonstration of PHP and MySQL integration, intended primarily for learning purposes.

 ## Contribution